StephenForte/sendgrid-cordova-plugin/doc/index.md

 # com.telerik.sendgrid

-The plugin allows you to quickly and easily send email through SendGrid javascript.
+The plugin allows you to quickly and easily send email through SendGrid using javascript.

 The plugin defines a global `sendgrid` object, which defines the method necessary for sending email via SendGrid web api.